Drugs and Addictions

 The APEEE believes that it is imperative that the school develop a Child Protection Policy along the lines laid down in the Board of Governors document.
 To ensure the continued safety and well being of our children, the APEEE also calls on the school to work with stakeholders to relaunch a comprehensive Drug Abuse and Addictions Programme in the 2020-2021 school year.
 Finally, we urge the task force to complete needed updates to the Guidelines for the Care and Prevention of Addictions (as formally requested by the APEEE already in January 2019) to bring it firmly in line with Belgian legal requirements and current expertise.
-Ideally a finished policy could be sent to the December School Advisory Council and approved by the school’s Administrative Board in January 2021.
+Ideally a finished policy could be sent to the December School Advisory Council and approved by the school’s Administrative Board in the coming months.

 APEEE: Position Paper on Prevention of Addictions (January 2019)